D-Ghoost/D-Ghoost/README.md

 I'm a frontend devolper with little backend knowledge and have 2 years of experience in the tech industry.

-I'm currently specializing with javascript both in backend and frontend, a little bit of flutter and other language depending on the project.
+I'm currently specializing with javascript both in backend and frontend, a little bit of flutter and other languagedepending on the project.

 I'm open to help in open source or other projects.